 This revelation initially left me feeling even worse, I mean – I’ve been supplementing with Magnesium Citrate for two years!
 I even thought that my hair mineral analysis results would show too much Magnesium as I take so much of the stuff!
 How is a Magnesium deficiency even possible?
 Magnesium deficiency is a huge factor when it comes to insulin resistance.
 My favourite hormone expert Lara Briden calls Magnesium the ‘natural metformin’.
 Metformin is the insulin-sensitising drug often prescribed for pre-diabetes and PCOS – two conditions that are closely linked with insulin resistance.
 According to this scientific study, Magnesium is also essential for the production of thyroid hormone so with my results showing clear insulin resistance and a sluggish thyroid I’m clearly not getting enough of the right form of Magnesium.
 I’ve always opted for Magnesium Citrate as it really helps keep everything moving digestion wise and right back at the start of my healing journey the most important thing for me was to heal my gut and to have regular bowel movements (I used to go once every 8-10 days…).
 However, now I know that insulin resistance is the major concern – I started researching the best types of Magnesium for insulin resistance and PCOS.
 I’m a huge fan of PCOS/health experts such as Flo Living, Lara Briden, PCOS Diva and Chris Kresser and pretty much all recommend Magnesium Bis/glycinate for maximum absorption and improvement of insulin resistance and other related issues such as PMS, hypothyroidism, insomnia, stress and anxiety.
 I was glad to see that my hair mineral analysis results recommended a Magnesium Glycinate supplement and not any other forms of Magnesium so I definitely think I’ll order them and take the recommended 3 doses a day.

-so…what’s my plan?
+So…what’s my plan?

 Now, I don’t know about you, but I’m totally overwhelmed by all these results!
 There’s so much to take in and my results contain pages of dietary and supplement recommendations to help get my insulin resistance and thyroid function back on track.

 I’m not really sure about the dietary advice given for me in my hair mineral analysis results, it’s all pretty generic and nothing really gave me an ‘ah-ha’ moment.
 I feel that one recommendation was particularly old-fashioned.
 It wants me to reduce my fat intake so it doesn’t excess 20% of my total daily calories.
 I personally think this is really outdated advice and while avoiding trans-fats and refined oils is always a great idea for your health, studies have now shown that healthy fats are great for you!
 On top of that, healthy fats are essential for hormone production.
 There’s no way I’m going to be cutting out my avocado, coconut and ghee any time soon!
 All the other dietary advice is pretty much what I recommend to all my readers, regular meals throughout the day that contain a high source of organic protein, healthy fats, a small amount of unrefined carbs (sweet potato, brown rice, quinoa, buckwheat, oats), plenty of fresh fruit and veg and little-zero added sugar.
-My results also go onto to offer advice on specific foods that may help to boost thyroid hormone and methionine for detoxification – check out page 5 on my results for the list of these foods.

 Am I going to over-haul my diet?